 Request...
 The most cohesive effort from Circus, and the last completed solo project of his to date.
 Beats provided by AAA; and although they retain the same essence of his work with the Shifters, they are more minimal and sombre, sometimes dirge-like in their slow spaciness.
 Circus has a lot to say on this, and not just about conspiracy theories and UFO's.
 Political views are expressed, and personal releationships as well.
 His unmistakable voice is present, but his style has changed for this release, delving into oldschool deliveries and at times, an almost spoken word style.
 Quite a sober piece of work.
 This record, along with The Weather, Slanguage, and Free Kamal, were some of the most out-there records at the time, and hinted at the creative heights the Shifters could have achieved if they had pooled that energy and continued in a collective fashion.
 It's been a while since they got together, but it could still happen.

 There's nothing quite like a Disturbers project.
 Falling somewhere between The Dwarves and Non-Phixion, this tape from '99 features LukeSick pretty much up to his own awesome devices, spitting track after track of punk and alcohol-fueled heat.
 Curator produced, with guests including Z-Man and Unbreakable Comb.
-Bitrate is shit, sorry, but head over to DiscoG's to purchase the remastered cd for cheap!
+Head over to DiscoG's to purchase the remastered cd for cheap!

 Possessed with one of the most distinctively grimy voices in the underground, Metfly (aka Andre Legacy) released this fast and dirty dust-devil of an album in 2000.
 Something about this guy exudes sleaze, and he just gets nastier with age, like fancy French cheese.
 This debut is dope from beginning to end, due to his vocal delivery and flow, and for the diamond-in-the-rough loops from Paris Zax.
 Andre's partner in crime Existereo joins in on a couple tracks, and The Relevant (aka Mickey Avalon) guests on a couple more.
 Watch out, this record may give you hep-C.